-Handel’s career could have been undercut by the rising interest in populist entertainment presented in English, a phenomenon that crystallized in 1728 with The Beggar’s Opera, a parody of Italian opera that was a runaway hit.
-But Handel went on to even greater success in a new genre he developed, the English-language oratorio.
-He had written his first such work, Esther, in 1718, but did nothing more with the idea until the 1730s, when he began to rotate English works into the repertory of his opera company.
+Handel’s career could have been undercut by the rising interest in populist entertainment like The Beggar’s Opera, an English parody of Italian opera that was a runaway hit in 1728.
+But Handel responded with a new style of performance that brought him even greater success, the English-language oratorio.
+He had written his first such work, Esther, in 1718, but he did nothing more with the idea until the 1730s, when he began to rotate English works into the repertory of his opera company.
 Facing a shrinking audience for the art form that brought him to England, Handel wrote his last Italian opera in 1740 and dedicated himself from that point forward to oratorios.

-An oratorio differs from an opera in that the performance takes place on a concert stage, without sets, staging, or costumes.
-It was church doctrine that drove the distinction; many oratorio subjects were drawn from the Bible, and it was considered blasphemous to dramatize them.
-Handel took up one such tale in 1741, when he received a new libretto from Charles Jennens, a Shakespeare scholar and long-time subscriber to Handel’s published works.
-Drawing texts from the King James Bible and excerpts from the Book of Common Prayer, Jennens had assembled a patchwork text that encompassed prophecies of the Messiah and the story of Christ’s death and resurrection.
+An oratorio differs from an opera in that the performance takes place on a concert stage, without sets, staging or costumes.
+It was church doctrine that drove the distinction: many oratorio subjects were drawn from the Bible, and it was considered blasphemous to dramatize them.
+Handel took on the most sensitive subject of all in 1741, when he accepted a new libretto offered by Charles Jennens, a Shakespeare scholar and long-time subscriber to Handel’s published works.
+Extracting verses from the King James Bible and the Book of Common Prayer, Jennens assembled a patchwork text encompassing prophecies of the Messiah and the story of Christ’s death and resurrection.

-Handel began composing Messiah on August 22, 1741, and he completed the first version just 23 days later.
-(He made various revisions and additions in the years to come.)
+Handel began composing Messiah on August 22, 1741, and he completed it just 23 days later.
 Well aware that his dramatization of Christ might be provocative, Handel scheduled the premiere away from London, mounting it instead as a benefit concert in Dublin.
 For the London debut the following spring, Handel skirted controversy by billing the music simply as a “Sacred Oratorio.”
-The stigma died down over time, and by 1750 Messiah was an annual staple in London.
+Audiences ended up embracing Messiah, and by 1750 it was an annual staple in London.

-Handel’s death in 1759 did not halt the ongoing evolution of his signature score.
-Mozart was among the eighteenth-century composers who re-orchestrated Messiah for larger forces, and in the nineteenth century the mania for Handel’s music prompted such spectacles as a centenary performance at London’s Crystal Palace featuring a chorus of more than 2,700 singers and an orchestra of nearly 500 musicians.
-The revival of historically informed performance practices in the twentieth century restored Messiah to its original dimensions, but its popularity as a holiday tradition is undiminished.
+Handel’s death in 1759 did not halt the progress of Messiah.
+Mozart was among the eighteenth-century composers who re-orchestrated it for larger forces, and in the nineteenth century the mania for Handel’s music prompted such spectacles as a centenary performance at London’s Crystal Palace featuring a chorus of more than 2,700 singers and an orchestra of nearly 500 musicians.
+In recent decades, the revival of historically informed performance practice has brought Messiah closer to its original dimensions, showing off Handel’s masterful score in all its clarity and brilliance.

 The final scene of Part I features the soprano in the lively and virtuosic air, “Rejoice greatly.”
-The soprano and alto join for a pastoral duet, “He shall feed His flock like a shepherd,” and the chorus ends the first portion of the oratorio with the cheerful message, “His yoke is easy, and His burden is light.”
+The soprano and alto come together for a pastoral duet, “He shall feed His flock like a shepherd,” and then the chorus ends the first portion of the oratorio with the cheerful message, “His yoke is easy, and His burden is light.”

-The second part of Messiah shifts the mood with a somber minor key and the chorus’s directive to “Behold the Lamb of God.”
-The ensuing scene ruminates on Christ’s suffering, in music that ranges from the tender alto air “He was despised” (which becomes agitated only at the point when “He gave His back to the smiters, and His cheeks to them that plucked off His hair”), to the wonderfully oblivious chorus “All we like sheep have gone astray.”
-The tenor soloist restores the gravity in the second scene, aided by the chorus in an anguished fugue, “He trusted in God, that He would deliver Him.”
+The second part of Messiah shifts the mood with a somber minor key and the chorus’ directive to “Behold the Lamb of God.”
+The ensuing scene ruminates on Christ’s suffering, in music that ranges from the tender alto air, “He was despised” (which only becomes agitated at the point when “He gave His back to the smiters, and His cheeks to them that plucked off His hair”), to the wonderfully oblivious chorus, “All we like sheep have gone astray.”
+The tenor soloist restores the gravity in the second scene, aided by the chorus in an anguished fugue that proclaims, “He trusted in God, that He would deliver Him.”

 Part II goes on to describe the Messiah’s death and ascension.
 The alto’s minor-key air “Thou art gone up on high” is a highlight, as is the music delivered by the bass in one of the most lively numbers of the work, “Why do the nations so furiously rage together?”
 A stark and brittle tenor air, “Thou shalt break them with a rod of iron,” gives way to the resplendent finale of Part II, the immortal “Hallelujah” chorus.